Most real estate investors are quite familiar with capital gains taxes.

 In most cases, when you realize a fiscal gain on the sale of real property and similar big-ticket assets, you’ll have to pay a tax on any net sale proceeds above your initial cost basis plus any value-added capital improvements you might have made, such as new landscaping, flooring or mechanical systems for commercial properties, or big renovations for single-family investment properties.

 Investors can manage this tax liability by choosing investments with longer holding times, which will drop their capital gains tax rate.
 Investors also can claim capital losses to offset years in which they have gains.
-All capital gains taxes are due on the tax return investors file for the year in which the property sold.
+Capital gains taxes are due on investors' tax returns for the year the property was sold.

 Primary Residence Capital Gains Exclusion